espocrm/documentation/administration/workflows.md

 ### Create Record

 System will create the new record of any entity type.
-If there is a relationship between the target record and creating record it's possible to relate records.
+If there is a relationship between the target record and creating record, it's possible to relate records.

 There is an ability to define formula to calculate fields.